romeorizzi/TALight/rtal/README.md

 ### Debug build

-To build this project in debug mode issue the command:
+To build this project in debug mode, first move to the directory `rtal` of this repo as downloaded on your local machine, and then issue the command:
 ```bash
 cargo build
 ```